Samsung/tizen-docs/docs/platform/reference/mic/mic-reference.md

    $ sudo mic create loop tizen-min.ks
    ```

-### Example of Creating an Image with a Local RPM Package
+### Example of creating an image with a local RPM package

 If you want to install your own RPM into the image, to be able to test your package with the image, using a local package path can be helpful.
 For example, if your `hello.rpm` file is under the `localpath` directory, use the following command: